-We've held a BSOL subscription for over 15 years, and it keeps us right up-to-date with the latest amendments, revisions and additions
+We've held a BSOL subscription for over 15 years, and it keeps us right up-to-date with the latest amendments, revisions and additions to critical standards.
+One advantage of BSOL above other standards databases is that more European standards are included in the specifications.

 Our subscription allows 24 individual users to access BSOL at any one time, and the database is consulted frequently across 16 of our office and laboratory locations.
-We've downloaded over 2.300 standards documents to date, with over 300 frequent users across our operations. design, engineering and guality departments.
-In the last six months alone we've logged almost 1,000 user sessions, clearly demonstrating ost people are now generally aware of the possibilities presented by additive manufacturing (AM).
-The last few years have seen the technology gain greater mainstream awareness and most manufacturing industries are adopting AM techniques.
-Aerospace is no different, with AM poised to change the manufacturing process and supply chain in the coming years.
+We've downloaded over 2,300 standards documents to date, with over 300 frequent users across our operations, design, engineering and quality departments.
+In the last six months alone we've logged almost 1,000 user sessions, clearly demonstrating the importance of BSOL to our everyday operations.